Kooky kitchens: The Cauldron

 05 February 2019

-This unique restaurant turns three very soon, and Jessica Carter hopes it has many more birthdays in its eclectic neighbourhood
+This unique restaurant turns three very soon – and we hope it has many more birthdays in its eclectic neighbourhood

 Chefs have a notoriously tough gig.
 The hours.
 The budgets.
 The heat.
 The physical demands.
 Nevertheless, Henry Eldon decided that it wasn’t quite tricky enough, knocking up praise-worthy food every night for a dining room full of fussy punters using a conventional kitchen.
 Nah.
 Instead – when he opened his own gaff, fresh from a role as exec chef at Cowshed – he decided he’d forego a couple of pretty imperative ingredients that most professionals cook with every single day.
 Like, gas and electric.